-Founding and growing an industry-transforming company is probably one of the hardest things anyone could ever do, and the hardest part about it is that nobody has done your job ever before!
-There are no fixed rules in startups.
-Your men--- Continue reading
+Founding and growing an industry-transforming company is probably one of the hardest things anyone could ever do.
+There are no fixed rules or predetermined answers.
+Your mentors always seem to give you conflicting advice, and the books --- Continue reading

 I spent the first several years of my career working for a federal government department in Washington, DC.
 One of my strongest impressions of that experience is how monotonous everyone’s job was.
 Rather than encouraging each employee to --- Continue reading